croct-tech/templates/templates/croct/ui/block/faq-section/README.md

 # Introduction

-An FAQ section addresses common questions to help visitors quickly find relevant information without leaving the page.
+An FAQ section addresses common questions in a structured format, helping visitors find relevant information without leaving the page.

-Besides the static, generic set of questions, it can also display personalized content for different audiences.
+Typically placed near sign-up forms, pricing tables, or product details, it clarifies product features, pricing, usage, or policies at key decision-making moments.
+It reduces support requests by resolving doubts upfront, building trust, and improving the overall experience.

-Structured as a list of expandable items or clearly separated entries, it improves clarity around product features, pricing, usage, or policies.
-This section reduces support requests, builds trust, and enhances the user experience by proactively resolving doubts.
-Strategic placement—often near sign-up forms, pricing tables, or product details—ensures critical answers are accessible at key decision-making moments.
+Personalizing FAQs based on visitor behavior or segments, such as tailoring questions for first-time vs. returning users and testing different phrasing or order, can increase clarity, engagement, and conversion.

 ## Usage